lecode-official/mvvm-framework/Documentation/QuickStart.md

 }
 ```

 In this sample we use the `NavigateBackAsync` to navigate back to the main view of the application.
-Now we need to create a new view for the creation:
+Now we need to create a new view for creating new todo list items:

 ```xaml
 <Page x:Class="System.Windows.Mvvm.Sample.Views.CreateTodoListItemView"